-Warm Grays that are ALMOST Greige
+The Top 4 Warm Gray Paint Colours that are ALMOST Greige

 Warm gray.
-The 2 words are opposite from each other, meaning that when they are mixed they should create the perfect happy place – but they don’t.
-Gray is not a warm color and I don’t want you to confuse the word ‘warm’ with the look and feeling of ‘warmth’.
+The two words are opposite each other, meaning when they’re mixed they should create the perfect happy medium – but they don’t.
+Gray is not a traditionally warm colour and I don’t want you to confuse the word ‘warm’ with the look and feel of actual warmth.
 A warm gray is still gray, even if it has warm roots.

 Kylie M Interiors E-Design

 Worldly Gray has an LRV of 58, so it’s a smidge darker than Agreeable.
 If this bugs you, have it lightened by 25% to bring it back up a bit, but keep in mind, this CAN affect the undertones slightly.

 - In a south-facing room, you may notice the green a bit more.
 It will also lean a bit warmer.